Deterministic and Random Perturbations of the Kepler Problem: Stochastic Differential Equations

 This shows that the two methods behave similarly when simulating geometric Brownian motion.
 We have not found any literature that analyzes the midpoint method in relation to stochastic differential equations, and a derivation of its convergence and error is outside the scope of this paper, so we leave it as an open problem for future research.
 In a discrete setting, geometric Brownian Motion is a stochastic process whose logarithm is a random walk.
 A profound result of discrete geometric Brownian motion is that its iterates obey a Benford distribution \cite{MillerTB}.
 Thorough introductions to Benford's law are provided in \cite{Benford} and \cite{Miller}.
 For our purposes, we just need to understand that Benford's law defines a logarithmic relationship between the leading digits in certain data sets.
 In particular, the probability of observing a leading digit, $d$, for a given base, $b$, is

 Stock prices are typically modeled using continuous geometric Brownian motion, and there have been some results showing that stock returns over obey a Benford distribution over a sufficiently long period of time \cite{StockTurnover}, but there is overall a lack of research into the continous case.
-That being noted, we have the numerics set up to give a preliminary finding, and the results are outlined in Figure \ref{fig:BenfordGBM}
+That being noted, we can set up simulations by using our numerical methods, and the results are outlined in Figure \ref{fig:BenfordGBM}

 It seems plausible that the iterates obey a Benford distribution in the continuous case.
 A thorough statistical analysis for the data or an analytical proof would have to be the subject of its own paper, but these results may serve as motivation for future research.